NehaPraveeen/amfoss-tasks/Task 02/alabasta directory/README.md

 6.**Nano Editor:** A basic, lightweight text editor built directly into the terminal window used to edit files using your keyboard.

+## assumptions made while restoring historical behavior:
+I assumed that port 9010 is correct and changed port 9011 to 9010.